Why Your Dog is a Picky Eater

 Even if your dog doesn't eat, stick to the schedule instead of leaving out the bowl.
 Eventually, your pet should realize they can't rely on grazing and table scraps anymore.
 They'll stop being picky and be more likely to eat whenever you feed them.
 Sticking to a feeding schedule also helps you schedule other tasks throughout the day, like training, going for a walk and using the bathroom.

 Along with making a routine, give your dog food they'll want to eat.
-If they've eaten the same dry kibble for the past few years, try air-dried food with natural ingredients.
+If they've eaten the same dry kibble for the past few years, try air-dried food/food with natural ingredients.
 Your dog may prefer the taste and texture, making them eager to eat their meals on schedule.
 Additionally, new food won't have the same negative associations your animal might have experienced with their current chow, like getting sick or being spooked during a thunderstorm.

 Where Can You Get Healthy Dog Food for Picky Eaters?

 If your dog is a picky eater, Front of the Pack sells dog food made with a healthy diet in mind.
-Shop food, supplements and treats made from natural ingredients like organic chicken, whole eggs and Alaskan salmon that can appeal to even the pickiest of canines.
+Shop food, supplements and treats made from natural ingredients/ingredients like organic chicken, whole eggs and Alaskan salmon that can appeal to even the pickiest of canines.